kata-containers/kata-containers/docs/how-to/how-to-run-docker-with-kata.md

 This document describes the why and how behind running Docker in a Kata Container.

-> **Note:** While in other environments this might be described as "Docker in Docker", the new architecture of Kata 2.x means [Docker can no longer be used to create containers using a Kata Containers runtime](https://github.com/kata-containers/kata-containers/issues/722).

 ## Requirements

 - A working Kata Containers installation